by Moses Leos III

 The department’s investigation is ongoing, but officers spent part of the day Wednesday returning the tires to their rightful owners after the tires were processed.

-One set of tires were returned, with two officers placing tires back on the truck of a victim who had recently lost her husband.
+Two officers places a set of stolen tires back on the truck of a victim who had recently lost her husband.

 “They demonstrated that was the right thing to do,” Kidd said.
 “They recognized the situation and tried to do the right thing.”